jdvplus/stealth-helpdesk-frontend/README.md

 bun dev
 ```

-Now open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Finally, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 (This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.)